 - You can pay for parking nearby or walk from your hotel!

-- This is on the Canadian side of the Falls (it’s the way better side though, tbh).
+- This is on the Canadian side of the Falls, and here’s a guide to know the difference!

 - You can prebook on their website here.
 It’s about $50 USD, and it is SO WORTH IT!

 - Riders must be less than 275 lbs!